encody/autoruby/autoruby/README.md

 ## Future work

-- Option to use katakana instead of hiragana for furigana.
 - Option to only display the furigana for a word the first time it appears in the document.

 ## Authors